 Well, there might be several reasons for this.
 For one, fitting an antenna and working with an internet provider costs airlines money.
 It’s an investment that benefits the customer but is not necessarily essential for their journey.
 After all, n airline’s area of expertise is in air travel, not entertainment.

 Additionally, though passengers could continue to connect themselves to the internet on their flight, not all of them want to.
 Flying still represents a relaxed space where replying to work emails or checking in with friends some 30,000ft below is not paramount at all times.
 It makes economic sense that airlines should charge those who really can’t live without the internet during their flight.

 One of the best airline internet providers out there is largely reputed to be Gogo.
 The Chicago-based company offers in-flight broadband to airlines like United, Virgin Atlantic, Cathay Pacific, and British Airways.

 Its latest 2Ku product is thought to be one of the leaders in the industry.
 The 2Ku antenna is streamlined in design, meaning it fits aircraft with minimal drag.
 In terms of operational performance, Gogo 2Ku offers “industry-leading speeds and superior performance around the globe while significantly reducing costs.”

-However, since Gogo entered bankruptcy proceedings earlier this year, it has sold its business to satellite company Intelsat.
+However, Gogo recently it has sold its commercial aviation business to satellite company Intelsat.
 It remains to be seen if this is a positive step.

 How do you think inflight internet has changed over the years?
 Is there more that needs to be done?
 Let us know your thoughts in the comments.